-Perceived incivility
+3.3.1 Perceived incivility

-Workplace incivility was measured using 12 items and a five-point Likert scale (Cortina et al., 2013).
+Workplace incivility was measured using 12 items and a five-point Likert scale [56].
 Participants were asked to indicate the extent to which they had experienced uncivil behaviours during the previous year, such as being interrupted, being targeted by angry outbursts, or being subjected to hostile stares from colleagues and supervisors or the parents of students.
 A sample item is “During the past year, were you ever in a situation where any of your supervisors or co-workers yelled, shouted, or swore at you?”
 (1 = never, 5 = many times).

-Irritation
+3.3.2 Irritation